Lightning-AI/pytorch-lightning/docs/source/ecosystem/metrics.rst

 Example 1: Functional metrics
 -----------------------------

-The example below shows a simple example for calculating the accuracy using the functional interface:
+Below is a simple example for calculating the accuracy using the functional interface:

 .. code-block:: python